joshjohanning/joshjohanning.github.io/_posts/2020-01-25-trac-to-githuhb.md

 1. Clone the repository - `git clone https://github.com/soccerjoshj07/trac-hub`
 1. Rename the example configuration file - `mv config.yaml.example config.yaml`
 1. Edit the configuration file `vim config.yaml` and modify the following sections:
-    a. `trac` to provide the sqlite database path or mysql connection (untested)
+    1. `trac` to provide the sqlite database path or mysql connection (untested)
-    b. `github` to provide the target org/repo name and personal access token (make sure to grant the token enough access!)
+    1. `github` to provide the target org/repo name and personal access token (make sure to grant the token enough access!)
-    c. `users` to provide a list of mapping of Trac users --> GitHub.
+    1. `users` to provide a list of mapping of Trac users --> GitHub.
 If a mapping doesn't exist, it won't use the GitHub handle and just refer to the user as the Trac user.
 In my version of the tool, if a mapping is found but the GitHub handle doesn't exist, it won't migrate tickets --> issues that are owned by/assigned to that non-existant user.
 Essentially, just make sure that the mapping uses a valid GitHub user or don't include it :)
-    d. `labels` to provide a mapping of Trac ticket metadata to [labels in GitHub Issues](https://docs.github.com/en/github/managing-your-work-on-github/managing-labels)
+    1. `labels` to provide a mapping of Trac ticket metadata to [labels in GitHub Issues](https://docs.github.com/en/github/managing-your-work-on-github/managing-labels)
 1. Run the migration in a test repo! `sudo bundle exec trac-hub -v -s 1 -F`.
 Command line options:
-    a. `-v` : verbose/debug logging
+    1. `-v` : verbose/debug logging
-    b. `-s 1` : start at the the first ticket in Trac
+    1. `-s 1` : start at the the first ticket in Trac
-    c. `-F` : fast import, import without safety-checking the issue number.
+    1. `-F` : fast import, import without safety-checking the issue number.
 The way this tool runs is it expects Trac ticket #1 to be created as Issue #1.
 If you already have issues in the repository, or you want to do testing, add the -F import.
 For your real migration, you could probably drop this and trac ticket #1 will map to issue #1.
 Otherwise, with this `-F` argument, the issues will be created even though the ID's won't make 1:1.
-    d.
-No example here, but `-a` for attachment-urls is interesting.
+    1. No example here, but `-a` for attachment-urls is interesting.
 The tool doesn't migrate attachments, but if you used one of the `download-trac-attachment-*.sh` scripts [in the repo](https://github.com/soccerjoshj07/trac-hub/tree/master/tools), you could host the files somewhere, presumably with the same file names and it will hyperlink the attachments??

 ### trac-hub Command Line Argument List